 Warmth- an airtight wood stove has been installed for your comfort.
 Remove excess ashes from the stove before starting a fire.
 A metal container is kept behind the stove for this purpose.
 Empty the ashes into the outhouse hole.
 Paper is provided and kindling may be chopped on a stump on the deck.
 When stoking the fire, first rake the coals to the front of the stove before adding more wood.
 Do not leave the stove door open during burning and whenever you leave the yurt be sure that the stove is turned down completely.
 The damper is opened by pulling the gold knob out from the wood stove.
-Split wood to be burned is stacked inside next to the wood stove and on a wood deck to the south of the yurt deck.
-It helps to dry the wood out inside the yurt prior to needing it.
-If moisture persists then utilize smaller pieces in the stove.
+Split wood to be burned is stacked inside next to the wood stove and on the wood deck at the south end of the yurt deck.
+There is a cover on the wood to keep it drier.
+It may help to dry the wood out more inside the yurt prior to needing it.
+If you have trouble getting a fire started then utilize smaller pieces in the stove until a blaze is created.